Marina19761107/weather/README.md

 # Weather App

-A responsive web client for viewing weather forecasts for Berlin, Amstardam, Paris,Tromso, Cork and Copenhagen.
+A responsive web client for viewing weather forecasts for Berlin, Amsterdam, Paris,Tromso, Cork and Copenhagen.

-## Discribtion
+## Discription
-View current hight and low temperatures for Berlin, Amstardam, Paris,Tromso, Cork and Copenhagen.
+View current hight and low temperatures for Berlin, Amsterdam, Paris,Tromso, Cork and Copenhagen.
 Get a 7-day weather forecast for each city.
-Cho0se the city you're interested in to see detailed weather information.
+Choose the city you're interested in to see detailed weather information.

 ## Getting Started